hernantz/blog/content/if-considered-harmful.md

 Probably by the time you reach an else statement, the context switch will cause this code to be hard to reason about.
-Also you might check if every `if` is connected to some `else`, which condition is it conected to, if that condition is altered, is the `else` still valid?
+Also you might check if every `if` is connected to some `else`, which condition is it connected to, if that condition is altered, is the `else` still valid?

 A better approach to handle these cases while avoiding the context switch is to